y1yang0/opentelemetry-go-compile-instrumentation/_docs/api-design-and-project-structure.md

             network
 sdk ---> Instrumentation code for each plugin (e.g. http, grpc, ...)
 ```

 For Public API, we have some key abstractions as follows:

 1. `Instrumenter`: Unified entrance of instrumentation (generating span, metrics, ...)
 2. `Extractor`: Extracting attributes using multiple Getters according to [OpenTelemetry Semconv](https://opentelemetry.io/docs/specs/semconv/).
-3. `Getter`: Getting attributes from the REQUEST object(For example, HttpRequest object that HTTP Server received).
+3. `Getter`: Getting attributes from the REQUEST object(For example, HTTPRequest object that HTTP Server received).
 4. `AttrsShadower`: An extension for Extractor to customize the attributes extracted by the extractor.
 5. `OperationListener`: An hook for better extension(For example, aggregate the metrics).